-Emily Dickey joined the KLU as a PhD candidate in September 2020 under the primary and secondary supervision of Prof. Dr. Prisca Brosi and Prof. Dr. Jan Fransoo, respectively.
-Her research is based jointly at the crossroads of organizational behavior and supply chain management, with particular focus on bridging the two fields by addressing decent work and labor rights in global supply chains.
+Emily C. Dickey joined the KLU as a PhD candidate in September 2020 under the primary and secondary supervision of Prof. Dr. Prisca Brosi and Prof. Dr. Jan C. Fransoo, respectively.
+Her dissertation research lies at the crossroads of Operations and Supply Chain Management (OSCM) research and Organizational Psychology research, specifically focusing on the role of managerial emotions in OSCM contexts.
+With a focus on behavioral experiments, she is particularly concerned with the effect managers' emotions have on social sustainability decisions, like worker safety, decent working hours in operations, and supplier selection processes in global supply chains.

 |Since 2020||PhD candidate at Kühne Logistics University, Hamburg, Germany|

 |2020||Master of Science in Supply Chain Management, Tri-Continent Program, University of Tennessee, Knoxville, TN, USA|

 |2020||Master of Science in Global Supply Chain Management, Kühne Logistics University, Hamburg, Germany|

 |2018||Bachelor of Science in Business Administration, University of Tennessee, Knoxville, TN, USA|